-- Playing offers dogs mental stimulation and a way to burn off energy.
+Playing offers dogs mental stimulation and a way to burn off energy.

 - Playing is a great way to build the bond between you and your dog.

 - Playing is a great way to reward your dog for learning new skills.

 - Playing is fun!
 Just like with people, playing and doing activities they enjoy increase a dog's quality of life.

 There are several reasons a dog may not have learned to play.
-One reason, as we see with Molly, is a lack of early socialization.
+One common reason is a lack of early socialization.
 Dogs don't play simply because no one has ever engaged in a game with them.
 Another reason is that their instincts may drive them to do other things.
 For instance, a Border Collie may have the drive to herd your children together in the yard rather than engage in a game of fetch.

 No matter why your dog isn't playing, you should begin by slowly introducing them to toys and games.
 Start by leaving the toys around to sniff and get used to, rather than immediately trying to engage them in an all-out game of tug-of-war.
 An improperly socialized dog may be scared if you move too fast, and a dog whose instincts are pushing them to do something else will just be confused.

 Start off with soft praise or a treat for any interest your dog shows in toys.
 You can even hide a treat or spread a little peanut butter on a tug toy or a ball.
 Your dog will quickly learn that toys mean good things happen.